 Within the academic discussion, a distinction is often drawn between foreign civilian workers, prisoners of war and prisoners.

 The NS forced labor system served more than a mere economic purpose.
-It was also an instrument for the persecution, exclusion and exploitation of precisely those groups which National Socialists regarded as "inferior".
+It was also an instrument for the persecution, exclusion and oppression of precisely those groups which National Socialists regarded as "inferior".
 In short: NS forced labor was actually racial ideology put into practice.

 With the increasing radicalization, forced labor was used for the purpose of physical extermination: it was especially concentration camp prisoners, including many Jews, Sinti and Roma as well as Soviet prisoners of war and civilian laborers (referred to as "Ostarbeiter" [Eastern Workers]) who died most frequently during work assignment.

 The 1953 Federal Compensation Act largely excluded from benefits those living abroad and those who were not persecuted for racial or political reasons.
 Even the so-called Global Agreements – payments by the West Germany to individual states – did not provide for individual compensation payments to former forced laborers.

 Demands for compensation payments were supported by the successful lawsuit filed by former forced laborer Norbert Wollheim against I.G.
 Farbenindustrie AG i.L.
 As a result, Wollheim, the Jewish Claims Conference, and IG Farben agreed on compensation for former forced laborers amounting to DM 30 million for Jewish concentration camp prisoners who had to perform forced labor for IG-Farben – and created a model case for further lawsuits.